Taxes: What Should Your Business Keep or Shred?

 The locks on the boxes keep the documents safe from prying eyes and sticky fingers.
 When the boxes are filled, we'll come and shred them right in your parking lot.

 You can watch the documents being shredded and will receive a certificate of destruction.
-Contact Gilmore Services to discuss your shredding needs.
+Contact Gilmore to discuss your shredding needs.